 Elizabeth employs her research skills and critical acumen in a range of legal fields —

-- Cyberbullying and cyberstalking in New Zealand and Australia, conference presentations and publications;
+Cyberbullying and cyberstalking in NZ and Australia, conference presentations and publications.

-- Restorative Justice in New Zealand and Australia, conferences and publications;
+Restorative Justice models and outcomes, for conferences and publications.

-- Evidence in Employment Law and Criminal Law, conference and publications;
+Evidence law in cases of Employment Law and Criminal Law, conference and publications.

 Harassment, legal approaches in educational settings.

-- Education and Employment – Duty of Care, Fiduciary Duties and Obligations, work undertaken in Australia in university setting, publications, and legal representation.
+Education and Employment law: Duty of Care, Fiduciary Duties and Obligations, work undertaken in Australia in university setting, publications, and legal representation.

-Corporation Powers and the Regulation of Universities, Corporations powers, Australian Constitution, conferences, panel speaker, publication;
+Corporation Powers and the Regulation of Universities, Australia, conferences, panel speaker, publications.

-- Intellectual Property: Copyright in Publishing, Design and Art, training presentations in university setting;
+Intellectual Property in Publishing, Design and Art, training presentations in university settings.